 A form of finely tuned chaos!
 My typical weekdays start around 5:30am when I get ready for exercise.

 I’m home a little after 7 and then its time to get the kids ready for school and somehow get myself ready for work in the mix!
 I don’t like feeding the children cereal for breakfast so its usually French toast, eggs, a smoothie or porridge.
 Our daughter leaves for school early and sometimes Kieran will leave with her.
 That leaves me and the boys so my job is keeping the ball rolling – guitar practice, spelling, making lunches, getting dressed, getting prepped for afternoon activities.
-While this is happening I make myself a glass of Super Elixir and a take away breakfast of fruit, yoghurt and home made granola that I have once I can find a calm 5 minutes!
+While this is happening I make myself a glass of Super Elixir and a take away breakfast of fruit, yogurt and home made granola that I have once I can find a calm 5 minutes!

 I walk, ride or drive the kids to school depending on how we get through these activities and from there its off to work via the café where I grab a take away coffee.